apptentive/apptentive-android/README.md

             &lt;/intent-filter>
         &lt;/activity>

-        <strong>&lt;-- Include your App's Apptentive API key.
+        <strong>&lt;!-- Include your App's Apptentive API key.
 This is available in your app's "settings" page on www.apptentive.com -->
         &lt;meta-data android:name="apptentive_api_key" android:value="YOUR_API_KEY_GOES_HERE"/></strong>

-        <strong>&lt;-- Copy in this code.
+        <strong>&lt;!-- Copy in this code.
 It sets up the single Activity we use to launch our views, and allows us to be
             notified when the internet connection comes up, so we can handle sending and receiving message reliably --> &lt;activity android:name="com.apptentive.android.sdk.ViewActivity"/>
         &lt;receiver android:name="com.apptentive.android.sdk.comm.NetworkStateReceiver">